Artolution's Syrian Refugee Public Art Initiative

 To address these issues, Artolution has teamed up with Syrian artists and educators in the Za'atari and Azraq refugee camps in Jordan.
 Together, they facilitate workshops and public art projects with young refugees.
 Through discussions and art-making, Syrians explore social issues, their longing to return to Syria, their dreams for the future, and their plight as refugees.
 In host communities in Jordan, Syrian and Jordanian young people work on collaborative arts-based projects that focus on reducing tensions and promoting social cohesion between these two populations.
 Hundreds of children have had the opportunity to participate and add their own creativity to murals throughout the Za’atari and Azraq refugee camps and in host communities, bringing color and life to a desolate environment and spreading messages of hope to local residents.

 Artolution supports Syrian refugee artists by providing capacity-building and opportunities to work in their field and to engage the youth in their community.
 In Za’atari Camp, the Syrian artist collective Jasmine Necklace has co-facilitated community mural and sculpture projects.
-In Azraq Camp, an artist team led by Mohammed Hassan Ibrahim has engaged dozens of children and teens through public art, and is now developing an arts-based mentorship program with Artolution and the International Rescue Committee (IRC).
+In Azraq Camp, a Syrian artist team led by Mohammed Hassan Ibrahim has engaged dozens of children and teens through public art, and is now developing an arts-based mentorship program with Artolution and the International Rescue Committee (IRC).

 Click on any photo to begin slide show: